 Taken as a whole, “Liberty and Peace” recounts the terrible experiences of the Revolutionary War, and then expresses happiness because “smiling Peace resolves [clears up] the Din of War” and America’s future of prosperity and freedom will be bright.
-The entire poem is written in couplets — rhymed pairs — sometimes called heroic couplets because they have often been used in long narrative poems about ancient heroes.
+The entire poem is written in couplets — rhymed pairs — sometimes called heroic couplets because they have often been used in long narrative poems about ancient heroes (and their modern counterparts).

 Those stylized national names appear frequently in literature and history, and if your students learn to recognize them here, they will be able to recognize them everywhere.
 (What can you now tell us about the Canadian province of Nova Scotia, or the Catholic men’s organization called the Ancient Order of Hibernians?)

 Large understandings develop when many little lessons are all put together.
 Find an appealing little lesson in this poem and make it into a five-minute educational message in your homeschool this week.

 What wonderful words and poetical productions have you been studying in your homeschool this Hercules Term? 😊

 ❡ Celestial Peace resounds: If a special line or turn of phrase happens to strike you in one of our weekly poems, just copy it onto your homeschool bulletin board for a few days and invite your students to speak it aloud — that’s all it takes to begin a new poetical friendship and learn a few lovely words that will stay with you for life. 🕊

 ❡ Explore more: A monument to Phillis Wheatley was placed on one of the main avenues in Boston in 2003.
 You can pay it a visit some day in your homeschool travels. 🗺